Review Β· 2026

 SignNow's pricing model reflects its positioning: this is a team platform priced for teams, not a per-envelope trap.
 The standout shift in recent years is the move to unlimited users on all paid plans β€” businesses pay based on signature volume rather than headcount.
 That's a fundamentally different economic model from DocuSign, and for growing teams it can mean the difference between $500/month and $50/month.

-• Business: $8/user/month (annual) β€” The foundation.
-Unlimited templates, mobile apps, OneDrive/Google Drive/Box imports.
-100 signature invitations per user per year.
-Sufficient for teams with moderate signing volume.
+• Business: $8/month flat (annual) β€” The foundation.
+Unlimited users, 100 signature invites per year, reusable templates, mobile apps, basic cloud storage.
+Sufficient for small teams with moderate signing volume.

-• Business Premium: $15/user/month (annual) β€” Where SignNow gets serious.
-Adds batch sending, document groups, signing links, payment collection, and configurable notifications.
+• Business Premium: $15/month flat (annual) β€” Where SignNow gets serious.
+Keeps the 100-invite cap and adds bulk send, invite links, payment requests, auto-reminders, team template collaboration, and branded experiences.
 The most popular tier for growing sales and operations teams.

-Monthly billing is available at roughly 2.5x the annual rate ($20, $30, $50/month for the first three tiers).
+Monthly billing is available at a notably higher rate (the pricing page advertises up to 60% savings on annual).
 A 7-day free trial requires no credit card.
-After 100 invitations per user annually, overage fees kick in β€” an important detail for high-volume teams to model before committing.
-For API-heavy use cases, a dedicated API pricing track starts at $1.50 per invite with volume discounts.
+After 100 signature invites per year on the workspace, teams must upgrade to Site License (pay-per-invite at $1.50, volume discounts apply) β€” a critical detail for high-volume teams to model before committing.
 Current pricing should always be verified on the official website.

 Business